Client Service Participation

 For Staff to access specific Journal entries for this Service, they must not only have access to the Client record, but also this Service specifically in their Staff Account privileges.
 Please review the Journal Permissions article for further information.

-Along with the additional privacy layer, adding this Service in the Client Service Participation makes available the NDIS FPM tab on the Client record, to allow the entry of External Invoices received to be included in the NDIS Bulk Payment Request as part of the inbuilt NDIS Financial Plan Management functionality for Plan Managers:
+Along with the additional privacy layer, adding this Service in the Client Service Participation makes available the 'FPM' tab on the Client record, to allow the entry of External Invoices received to be included in the NDIS Bulk Payment Request as part of the inbuilt NDIS Financial Plan Management functionality for Plan Managers:

 For more information regarding this functionality, please review the Steps to set up and use the NDIS Financial Plan Management functionality article linked below.